etostado/Mas-Latina-Store-Website/content/pages/index.md

     title: Hola a toda la cumindad hispana.
     subtitle: >-
-      I will handle your website design and production, social media accounts and digital advertisements for you, at an affordable price.
+      I will handle your website design and production, social media accounts and digital advertisements for you, at an affordable price.c
     actions:
       - label: Contact Me
         url: /contact